10241 on arrival at Sheffield Park, 7 May 2010 - Tony Sullivan

 Purchased by the Bluebell Railway's C&W department mainly for shunting work around the carriage yard, this loco arrived on 7th May 2010, in working order.

-The loco is currently air-braked, but will be fitted with a mechanical vacuum pump which is already to hand.
+The loco is currently air-braked, but it is hoped to fit with a mechanical vacuum pump.

 Industrial history